Bustle

-A bustle is a padded undergarment used to add fullness, or support the drapery, at the back of women's dresses in the mid-to-late 19th century.
+A bustle is a padded undergarment or wire frame used to add fullness, or support the drapery, at the back of women's dresses in the mid-to-late 19th century.
 Bustles are worn under the skirt in the back, just below the waist, to keep the skirt from dragging.
 Heavy fabric tended to pull the back of a skirt down and flatten it.
 As a result a woman's petticoated skirt would lose its shape during everyday wear (from merely sitting down or moving about).

+Origin

+Women throughout history have used various methods to shape their skirts to accentuate the back of the hips.
+Padded cushions, historically called "bum rolls", "bearers", and "cork rumps", were among the many methods popular in Europe.
+They enjoyed sporadic popularity starting in the 16th century and were especially popular in France in the late 18th century.
+The crinoline was a type of integrated padded petticoat that developed from this technology.
+The more elaborate and specialized bustle eventually replaced the crinoline.
+While the wireframe bustle was popular only very briefly, simpler padded cushions returned after the bustle went out of fashion, and have remained popular.

+While feminist scholars such as Anne Fausto-Sterling have attempted to link the popularity of the bustle to Sarah Baartman, the use of padded cushions, panniers, farthingales, and petticoats to accentuate the general shape of the buttocks or hips were already well-established in Europe in the 16th century, long before Baartman.

+Baartman, a Khoikhoi woman from South Africa, was featured as a circus attraction in Europe in the early 1800s, due to the particular abundance of tissue on her buttocks.

 History

 In the early stages of the fashion for the bustle, the fullness to the back of the skirts was carried quite low and often fanned out to create a train.
 The transition from the voluminous crinoline-enhanced skirts of the 1850s and 1860s can be seen in the loops and gathers of fabric and trimmings worn during this period.
 The bustle later evolved into a much more pronounced humped shape on the back of the skirt immediately below the waist, with the fabric of the skirts falling quite sharply to the floor, changing the shape of the silhouette.